 If you want to use dplyr to select a column in R, you can use the select() function.
 For instance, select(Data, ‘Column_to_Get’) it will get the column “Column_to_Get” from the dataframe “Data”.

-In the next section, we are going to learn about the prerequisites of this post and how to install R packages such as dplyr (or Tidyverse).
+In the next section, we will learn about the prerequisites of this post and how to install R packages such as dplyr (or Tidyverse).

 Prerequisites

-It may be worth pointing out that both readxl and dplyr are part of the tidyverse.
-Tidyverse comes with a number of great packages that are packed with great functions.
-Besides selecting or removing, columns with dplyr (part of Tidyverse) you can extract year from date in R using the lubridate package, create scatter plots with ggplot2, and calculate descriptive statistics.
+It may be worth pointing out that readxl and dplyr are part of the tidyverse.
+Tidyverse comes with several great packages that are packed with great functions.
+Besides selecting or removing columns with dplyr (part of Tidyverse) you can extract year from date in R using the lubridate package, create scatter plots with ggplot2, and calculate descriptive statistics.
 That said, you can install one of these r-packages, depending on what you need, using the install.packages()

 function.
 For example, installing dplyr is done by running this in R: install.packages(c('dplyr', 'readxl'))